 In the educational context, Question Generation (QG) can potentially automate and assist the teacher in what can be a time-consuming and effortful task.
 QG may also be helpful for the learner's formative assessment via self-study and engagement with computer-generated practice questions.
 However, automatic QG tools are not widely used in classrooms [2,8], namely because generated questions are generally limited in types and difficulty levels [2].
 As pointed by Wang et al. [8], there is a strong desire for user control, where humans provide input to QG systems and can decide when to use their output.
 Inspired by this need, this study proposes a QG framework for controlling the generation of explicit and implicit questions, using question explicitness as a guidance attribute during the generation process.
-Generally, explicit questions center on a particular story fact, whereas implicit questions rely on summarizing and draw-
+Generally, explicit questions center on a particular story fact, whereas implicit questions rely on summarizing3 and drawing inferences from implicit information in the text.
+As stated by Xu et al. [9], explicit and implicit questions are formally defined as follows: